 4.2.3 Possible solutions

-4.2.3.1 Potential Solution 1

 This solution proposes to enhance the existing CCL information models defined in 3GPP TS 28.567 [2].

 To support a capacity optimization closed control loop, the following can be introduced:

 - An IOC for capacity optimization CCL as a new CCL purpose, say called CapacityOptimizationCCL that inherits from a closed control loop.
 The CCL is to manage lifecycle of MO (managed object) automatically to optimize the overall network capacity.
 This requires the definition of CCL metrics pertaining to MO LCM.